Business Crime Solicitors & White Collar Crime Lawyers

 The charities and businesses caught up in the fraud were located up and down the UK, and the couple were ultimately jailed for a total of eight years.

 Some of the largest fraud cases – particularly in the financial sector, which may involve cross-border account transfers and money laundering – can reach beyond the UK coastline, leading to complicated questions of jurisdiction and which country’s laws should apply.

 Our business crime solicitors in Sheffield, York and Leeds have years of expertise in breaking down these complex cases into manageable processes so that progress can be made and justice reached as soon as possible.

-We have corporate fraud solicitors in Yorkshire’s biggest cities, including corporate lawyers in York, Leeds and Sheffield ready to answer your enquiries via email or telephone.
+We have experienced Corporate Fraud Solicitors ready to answer your enquiries via email or telephone.

 Lupton Fawcett are a leading personal and commercial law firm in Yorkshire with well-established offices of highly experienced solicitors in Leeds, Sheffield and York.